emperorofmars/stf-unity/readme.md

 		]
 	}

-### Some Considerations
-- Components could be moved into their own root object instead of being placed directly into nodes.
-- What functionality should be described by nodes or components?
-Should, for example, mesh instances be a node or component?
-Currently, STF.mesh_instance is a component.
-- Animation paths import in the STF representation into Unity.
-They only get resolved during a second stage's process.
-To make animations easier to work with for authoring, they should convert into the authoring format, targeting STF specific components.
-Perhaps animation path conversion could also be streamlined into component and resource converters directly instead of them being their own hot loadable interface.

 ## STF-Unity Specific Notes
 This implementation for Unity uses a two stage design.
 The first one parses an STF file into a Unity scene using its own components which represent the STF file 1:1 with no regard for Unity functionality.
 This is called the authoring scene, as it can be used to export STF files.